TobiasSekan/DailyKanji/readme.md

 # Goals

 #### Next (before 1.0 release)
-* Change color of visible timer on wrong answered to red
+* Change colour of visible timer on wrong answered to red
 * Visible timer (progress-bar) can be deactivated via menu (timeout is deactivated too)
 * Make maximum answer time and refresh interval for timer changeable via menu
 * Add test type for all -> "Hiragana, Katakana or Roomaji to Hiragana, Katakana or Roomaji"